DJGRIMES/DJGRIMES/README.md

-- 👋 Hi, I’m @DJGRIMES
+- 👋🏻 Hi, I’m @DJGRIMES
-- 👀 I’m interested in ... thorium nuclear power
+- 👀 I’m interested in ...
+Human communication, thorium nuclear power, graph theory, and homebrew.
-- 🌱 I’m currently learning ... javascript
+- 👻 I’m currently learning ...
+JavaScript, back end is spooky-scary.
+I have a weird thing for SVG images.
-- 💞️ I’m looking to collaborate on ... web3
+- 📈 I’m looking to collaborate on ...
+I'm an absolute novice, any constructive notes are welcome.
+Web3 wannabe.
-- 📫 How to reach me ... twitter @spacehouse517
+- 📫 How to reach me ...
+Twitter @spacehouse517

 <!---
 DJGRIMES/DJGRIMES is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.